 You can get small amounts from foods such as fish, eggs, mushrooms, and vitamin D-fortified foods like cow’s milk, soy milk, and orange juice.
 But the best source of Vitamin D appears to be from sunlight.

 Unfortunately, Vitamin D deficiency is extremely common.
 One study estimated that up to 41.6% of US adults are vitamin D deficient.¹⁴ This widespread deficiency is likely due to the majority of the population being indoors most of the day and not getting access to direct sunlight, as well as poor nutrition.

 While regular sunlight exposure and a nutrient-rich diet are definitely recommended, sometimes lifestyle factors can keep you from getting the amount of Vitamin D a healthy immune system requires.

 Luckily, supplementing with vitamin D3 is an effective and affordable way to support our immune system.

 It's generally recommended that adults take up to 4,000 IU/day, but others may require more.
 We recommend discussing the appropriate dose for you with your doctor, potentially starting with a simple lab test to determine your current levels.

-The immune system is not so much a “thing” as it is a dynamic collaboration between our bodily systems, organs, and cells that work together to keep us healthy.
+The immune system is not so much a “thing” as it is a dynamic collaboration between your bodily systems, organs, and cells that work together to keep you healthy.

-When our immune system is strong, we can wake up each day feeling our best, most energized self.
-However, when our immune health isn't prioritized, our capacity to live a full and active life suffers.
+When your immune system is strong, you can wake up each day feeling your best, most energized self.
+However, when your immune health isn't prioritized, your capacity to live a full and active life suffers.

 Stay safe and healthy, friends!